Mortar and pestle with natural ingredients.

 5. Avoid using products that contain alcohol and harsh peroxides.
 These harsh ingredients can cause the skin to become too dry, peel, or even become damaged.

 6. Avoid parabens, phthalates, sulfates, petrochemicals, synthetic preservatives, and other chemicals.
-According to the Environmental Working Group (EWG), 80% of cosmetics may contain one of more than two-dozen impurities that are linked to cancer and other potential health concerns.
+According to the Environmental Working Group (EWG), 80% of cosmetics may contain one of more than two dozen impurities that are linked to cancer and other potential health concerns.

 7. Develop the habit of always reading the labels when purchasing skincare products.
 Even better, you can make homemade skincare products to know exactly what you’re putting on your skin.

-The natural skincare industry is growing by the day and is becoming more popular than ever.
+The natural skincare industry is growing daily and becoming more popular than ever.
 Consumers are looking for products that are safe for their skin.
 However, this does not mean that all-natural skincare products are equal.
 For premade products, it’s important to find the ones that will suit your own needs and preferences, especially as related to your specific skin type.
-This also of course carries over to any ingredients you plan to use in your own skincare recipes and concoctions.
-Research is key!

-Natural Skin Care Is Best, but the Journey Doesn’t End There
+Natural Skincare Is Best, but the Journey Doesn’t End There

 Diet and Skin Health

 A healthy diet can play a major role in the health and appearance of your skin.
 Your skin is largely made from water, which means that something as simple as keeping hydrated is beneficial for your skin.
-As we know, the foods we eat have a considerable effect on our overall health, including our skin health.
-For example, some people may be allergic or sensitive to the ingredients in certain fruits, nuts, or vegetables, so much so, that underlying skin conditions like eczema could be triggered.
-Additionally, consuming a lot of sugars or unhealthy fats can be detrimental to skin health.
+As we know, the foods we eat considerably affect our overall health, including our skin health.

 Exercise and Skin Health

 Exercise has many benefits for overall health, including helping to improve skin health.
 This is because exercise can help to boost the production of healthy blood vessels, which helps deliver nutrients and oxygen to the skin cells.
-Additionally, regular exercise can help tone and tighten the skin, which can reduce the appearance of cellulite and other signs of aging.
+Additionally, regular exercise can help tone and tighten the skin, reducing the appearance of cellulite and other signs of aging.
 Sweating is also exceptionally beneficial for the skin since it clears away dirt and oil buildup in pores.

 Stress and Skin Health